mayurbhandary/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+For the Pull Up counter, it is unclear how the distance sensor must be mounted in order to measure a full pull up.
+For example, would it be better for the sensor to point at the user's head or their torso.
+We would need to prototype the mounting of the sensor onto the pullup bar with serveral different angles in order to accurately capture a pullup.

-**\*\*\*Pick one of these designs to prototype.\*\*\***
+**\*\*\*Pick one of these designs to prototype.\*\*\*** We decided to prototype the Pull Up counter.

 ### Part D
 ### Physical considerations for displaying information and housing parts